raydot/nailing-the-coding-interview/chapters/04-arrays.md

 }
 ```

-In both cases the code sets up a "compliment," which is the difference between the target number and the current number in the array.
+This code sets up a "compliment," which is the difference between the target number and the current number in the array.
 The Python version uses a dictionary to store the index of the compliment, while the JavaScript version uses an object.
 In both cases the code checks to see if the compliment is in the dictionary or object, and if it is, returns the index of the compliment and the current index.
 If the compliment is already in the dictionary (or object), the current number is a match, and the function returns the indexes of the two numbers that add up to the target number.
 Pretty straightforward, right?

 By working with a running compliment, the function can find the answer in a single pass thorough the array, which I hope you immediately recognize as $O(n)$ time.